The Black Rider

 The Black Rider: The Casting of the Magic Bullets is a self-billed "musical fable" in the avant-garde tradition created through the collaboration of theatre director Robert Wilson, musician Tom Waits and writer William S. Burroughs.
 Wilson, in the original production, was largely responsible for the design and direction.
 Burroughs wrote the book, while Waits wrote the music and most of the lyrics.
 The project began in about 1988 when Wilson approached Waits.
-The story is based on the German folktale "Der Freischütz", which had previously adapted as an opera by Carl Maria von Weber.
-It premiered at Hamburg's Thalia Theatre on 31 March 1990, and was performed at Paris's Théâtre du Châtelet on 9 October 1990.
+The story is based on "The Fatal Marksman" by Johann August Apel and the German Freischütz motif, which had previously been adapted as an opera by Carl Maria von Weber.
+The Black Rider premiered at Hamburg's Thalia Theatre on 31 March 1990, and was performed at Paris's Théâtre du Châtelet on 9 October 1990.
 November Theatre produced its world English-language premiere in 1998 at the Edmonton International Fringe Festival in Canada.
 Det Norske Teatret in Oslo staged a Norwegian (Nynorsk) version in 1998, with Lasse Kolsrud as Pegleg.
 Only the dialogue was translated by the dramaturg and key collaborator of the entire creative process, Wolfgang Wiens; the songs were performed in English.

 Waits recorded much of the music from the play in different arrangements as The Black Rider.